 The difference between relative yields on investment-grade notes from the regions expanded to 30 basis points as of yesterday from this year’s low of 9 on July 5, according to Bank of America Merrill Lynch index data.
 Company bonds of U.S. borrowers from United Technologies Corp.
-(UTX) to Wal-Mart Stores Inc. (WMT) are returning more than comparable European notes for the fourth month, after underperforming from December through March.
+(UTX:US) to Wal-Mart Stores Inc. (WMT:US) are returning more than comparable European notes for the fourth month, after underperforming from December through March.

 The expanding gap underscores the difference in investors’ outlooks as the International Monetary Fund cuts its global growth forecast for 2013 to 3.9 percent, with the U.S. expected to expand at more than three times the rate of the euro area.
 Bond buyers seeking a haven from global turmoil are funneling cash toward dollar-denominated debt as yields on Treasuries reach record lows.

 “Monetary policy and lack of global growth are forcing the same investors into U.S. corporates as U.S. Treasuries,” Nicholas Pappas, Deutsche Bank AG’s co-head of flow credit trading in North America, wrote in an e-mail.
 “The rotation into fixed income continues regardless of the rich valuations.”

 As Italian banks get downgraded and Spain considers liquidating lenders that aren’t viable, investors are avoiding companies they perceive as most at risk.